Skip to content

 HexpansionRemovalEvent, HexpansionInsertionEvent

-Then emit() the event as following:
+Then attach a function to the event as following:

 )